Edalorhina

 Edalorhina is a small genus of leptodactylid frogs.
-They are found in Colombia, Ecuador, Peru and western Brazil.
+They are found in Colombia, Ecuador, Peru, and western Brazil.
 They are sometimes known as the snouted frogs.

+Geography

+Spital am Pyhrn lies 640 meters above sea level in the Traunviertel.
+It stretches 16 kilometers from north to south and 12.3 kilometers from west to east.
+The total area of the municipality is 108.89 square kilometers.
+Of this, 63 percent is forested and 15 percent is used for agriculture.

 Species

 The genus contains only the following two species: